Document Quick Links:

 Certificate Requirements (old course requirements)

 Research Project Proposal Form

 The Five College Coastal and Marine Sciences Certificate Program

-The Five College Coastal and Marine Sciences Certificate enables students from the five colleges to select from a wide variety of marine-science-related courses, including coastal and marine ecology/geology, resource management and public policy, oceanography, and coastal engineering to create a cohesive concentration.
-Smith College, Mount Holyoke College (where the certificate fulfills the minor requirement), Hampshire College, and the University of Massachusetts, Amherst, currently award this certificate (see note below regarding Amherst College).
+The Five College Coastal and Marine Sciences Certificate enables students from the five campuses to select from a wide variety of marine-science-related courses, including coastal and marine ecology/geology, resource management and public policy, oceanography and coastal engineering to create a cohesive concentration.
+The Five College Coastal and Marine Sciences Certificate is now available to students on all five campuses.

-Under the guidance of faculty advisors on each campus, students choose a progressive series of courses available within the five campuses and in approved academic off-campus programs (Sea Education Association, School for Field Studies, Williams-Mystic, Duke University Marine Lab, and others).
+Under the guidance of faculty advisors on each campus, students choose a progressive series of courses available within the five campuses and in approved academic off-campus programs (Sea Education Association, School for Field Studies, Williams-Mystic, Duke University Marine Lab, Shoals Marine Lab, and others).
 Students are required to gain proficiency in field/lab work through intensive field courses or internships.
 Finally, students participate in a “capstone” independent, marine-related research project that will count toward the certificate.
-(None of the colleges offers a major in Marine Science, but Smith College does offer a minor.)

 Students interested in earning the certificate should begin by setting up an introductory meeting with the Program Coordinator (see People).
-Once students have begun the introductory course of study, they will be appointed a faculty advisor affiliated with Five College Coastal & Marine Sciences who will assist with course selection, research projects, and field/lab requirements to ensure a strong concentration in marine sciences.
+Once students have begun the introductory course of study, they will be appointed a faculty advisor affiliated with Five College Coastal and Marine Sciences who will assist with course selection, research projects and field/lab requirements to ensure a strong concentration in marine sciences.